Dr Andrew Mayers

-  The Mental Health Media Charter was compiled by Natasha Devon MBE, in association with Mental Health First Aid (MHFA) England, B-eat and the Samaritans.
+The Mental Health Media Charter was compiled by Natasha Devon MBE, in association with Mental Health First Aid (MHFA) England, Beat Eating Disorders and the Samaritans.
 It was endorsed by Girlguiding and the Men and Boys Coalition.

 Mission Statement (to media organisations)